ngambip/Priscilla/README.md

 - **Financial Analysis:** Preparing, analyzing  and reporting Financial statements.
 - **Payroll Management:** Prepare Payroll and ensure Statutory Obligation Complaince.
 - **Audit Preparation and support:** Able to perform year end procedures and support the Full audit process.
-- **Project Management & Evalustion:** Able to provide Financial insights and Evalution of Projects.
+- **Project Management & Evaluation:** Able to provide Financial insights and Evalution of Projects.
 - **Sage & ERP Support :** Able to use the the packages for Monitoring and reporting.
 - **Excel:** Advanced data manipulation and visualization.
 - **SQL:** Efficient data querying and database management.